edoardopuggioni/crowdpatching/zksnarks/README.md

 In the last step we generated the actual zk-SNARKs proof!
 This is stored in a new file called `proof_export`.

+## Verify: verify proof using the verifying key

 Finally, we can execute the verifier V. In this case, there is no jsnark-side program, but only the libsnark-side.
 This program takes no command line arguments, as the file names for the key VK and the proof are hard-coded.
 Most importantly, the public values (i.e. the non-secret values, the primary input for the NP statement) are hard-coded in this program.

 ```